NidhishShah10/Rebel-Alliance-Galactic-Revolt/README.md

 • Amazing Graphics: Witness vivid, retro-styled visuals that breathe life into the  outer space combat.

-• Tough Rivals: Take on opponents that are harder to because of their quicker wingspans and more complex attacking patterns.
+• Tough Rivals: Take on opponents that are harder to defeat because of their quicker wingspans and more complex attacking patterns.

-• Power-Ups: Gather a variety of power-ups to improve your shooting and defense skills.
+• Power-Ups: Gather power-ups to improve your score more points.

+• Shooting: Use (space key) bullets to shoot and take down the enemy spaceships who are trying to attack you.

 ## Development Team